 An editorial letter is deep dive into your memoir or nonfiction story.
 This holistic edit delves into strengths and weaknesses and demonstrates how to turn weaknesses into strengths.
 An editorial letter is a good choice if you have a completed manuscript that you've taken as far as you can on your own.
 If you're still working on your story and improving it, carry on!
 An editorial letter is also a good choice if you sense that the manuscript is just not working the way it's structured.
 Comments in the margins would not serve you well at this stage, because entire passages might be need to be added or removed.
 The letter will provide you with the insight and guidance you need to revise your story.

 An editorial letter addresses crucial questions:

-Editorial letter.
-The editorial letter provides you with my analyses and comments in one place; you won’t have to hunt through emails or comments in the margins.
-You can read the letter at leisure and refer back to it easily.
-My editorial letters are quite thorough, and typically range from 10 to 15 pages (3,000 to 4,500 words).
+A comprehensive editorial letter.
+My letters are quite thorough, ranging from 14 to 18 pages (3,500 to 4,500 words).
+An editorial letter provides you with my analyses and comments in one place, organized by headings.
+You won’t have to hunt through emails or comments in the margins.
+You can read the letter at leisure and refer back to suggestions about each element of narrative as you revise.

 What does it cost?

 I charge $1,500 for manuscripts up to $70,000 words.
 Every 10,000 words beyond that costs an additional $200.